best Edmonton Psychologist - Solace Psychology & Wellness

 • Skills-based: learn various practical strategies that can be applied right away

-• Colourful, helpful handouts to take home and practice skills (from Solace Psychology)
+• Helpful handouts to take home and practice skills (from Solace Psychology & Wellness)

 • Noticeable, effective results early on